History of St. Mary's Church (Dedham, Massachusetts): Parish growth

 The large growth in the number of Catholics in the area in the middle of the 19th century made the original St. Mary's too small.
 Irish immigrants fleeing the Great Famine in the 1840s, followed by Germans in the 1850s.
+There was also a considerable number of French Canadians.
 Italians and Eastern Europeans came later in the century.
 Many took up residence in East Dedham to work in the mills along Mother Brook.
 By July 1878, the church was out of repair and it had a mortgage debt of $3,000.

 During this time, St. Mary's was responsible for the mission in South Dedham, which later separated and became the Town of Norwood.
 Like those closer to the center of town, South Dedhamites would travel to either Roxbury or to nearby Canton for Mass, but eventually Mass was offered several times a year in the home of Patrick Fahey.
 By 1860, a priest was available to say mass in South Dedham every other week.

 During the Civil War, the Dedham Transcript wrote that "Almost to a man," the Catholic men of Dedham "answered Lincoln's call," and sadly "no church in Dedham lost so many men in proportion to their numbers as did St. Mary's."
 Their patriotism and deaths did much to counter the anti-Catholic bias that existed in town.
 The war put a great strain on O'Beirne's health, and in 1866 Fr.
 John P. Brennan, O'Beirne's nephew, became the parish's resident pastor.

 In 1880, the pastor of St. Mary's was also responsible for churches in South Dedham, East Dedham, and West Roxbury.
 During this decade, Father Johnson was publicly raising the issue of discrimination against Catholics in the public schools.
 In 1885, as a member of the School Committee, he claimed the principal of the Avery School ridiculed Catholic students, and several years later had a lengthy debate with a Protestant minister via letters in the Dedham Standard about the "rank misrepresentation of the Catholic Church" in a history book adopted by the School Committee.

 In 1890 there were an estimated 2,000 parishioners, including 957 Irish, 250 English-speaking Canadians, 58 French,19 Italians and 1 Portuguese.
 There were 400 students in the Sunday School classes in 1884.